 The REDSSA Research Team is made up of a multi-national network of data scientists, bioethicists, legal experts, academics and administrative staff.
-The bioethics consortium includes representation from all over sub-Saharan Africa including Cameroon, eSwatini, Ethiopia, Lesotho, Malawi, Mozambique, Namibia, Uganda, Zambia, and Zimbabwe.
+The bioethics consortium includes representation from all over sub-Saharan Africa including Cameroon, eSwatini, Ethiopia, Ghana, Lesotho, Liberia, Malawi, Mozambique, Namibia, Uganda, Zambia, and Zimbabwe.

 Dr Marietjie Botes